OracleCloudTw/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 #### Verify the definition of the custom API for loyalty management ####
 In this lab, you will check the endpoints, security setting and implementation of the custom API for loyalty management, that you imported with the MBE package in previous lab.

-1. On the navigation pane, select “Applications” -> “APIs”.
-Enter "0X" (0X is the postfix assigned to you) to search for the custom API created by you.
-Select "LoyaltyMgmt 0X" (0X is the postfix assigned to you) and click on "Open".
+1. On the navigation pane, select “Mobile Apps” -> “APIs”.
+Enter "XX" (XX is the postfix assigned to you) to search for the custom API created by you.
+Select "LoyaltyMgmt XX" (XX is the postfix assigned to you) and click on "Open".
 ![](../common/images/mobile/402-API_Navigate_and_Open.png)

-2. Make sure that the value of the "API Name" is "LoyaltyMgmt0X" (0X is the postfix assigned to you).
+2. Make sure that the value of the "API Name" is "LoyaltyMgmtXX" (XX is the postfix assigned to you).
 ![](../common/images/mobile/402-API_Verify_API_Name.png)

 3. Copy the values of "API Name" and replace the value of the property "API" in the "Mobile_App_Settings_Sample.json" file.
 Save the file for later use.